EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 https://registration-api.${INGRESS_HOST}/jobs
 ```

 You should see a new job with the status `COMPLETED`.

-The registered STAC Item will be available via:
+If you have deployed the [**Resource Discovery**](./resource-discovery.md) Building Block, then the registered STAC Item will also be available at:

 ```
 https://resource-catalogue.${INGRESS_HOST}/stac/collections/metadata:main/items/20201211_223832_CS2